Ritwikavps/BurstinessAndInterpersonalForagingPaper/A4_DataAnalysis/A1_ResponseAnalyses_IEIs/README.md

 `A5_LmerAgeEffectsOnPrevStSizeAndResponseBetas.R` performs age effects analyses on recording level previous IEI betas, as well as response betas with and without the previous IEI control for all datasets presented in the study.
 Requires `GetLmerCoeffsForAgeEffects.R`.

 `A6_GetAgeLvlPrevIviLmerBetasResidualsTransformedIvis_Lday.R` performs the previous IEI control step at the age-block level (3, 6, 9, and 18 months) for the LENA daylong data to generate residual IEIs as well as previous IEI betas and intercepts for the regression.
-The generated data is used for visualisation and used in Fig. 1 in the Burstiness paper as well as associated supplementary figures.
+The generated data is used for visualisation and used in Fig. 1 (Fig. 2 in the pre-print) in the Burstiness paper as well as associated supplementary figures.

 For more specific details, please read comments about paths and other notes in the files before executing them.